Neil Hamilton (actor): Acting career

 While he was filming America (1924), a soldier's arm was blown off.
 Actor Charles Emmett Mack recalled: "Neil Hamilton and I went to neighboring towns and raised a fund for him—I doing a song and dance and Neil collecting a coin."

 Hamilton was signed by Paramount Pictures in the mid-1920s and became one of its leading men.
 He often appeared opposite Bebe Daniels.
 He played one of Ronald Colman's brothers in Paramount's original silent version of Beau Geste (1926) and Nick Carraway in the first film of The Great Gatsby (1926), now a lost film.

 He starred with Victor McLaglen in John Ford's Mother Machree (1928), whose title became the catchphrase of Gordon's associate Chief O'Hara (played by Stafford Repp) on the Batman television series almost four decades later.
 Machree is likely an English representation of the Irish phrase "mo chroí", meaning "my heart", and has identical pronunciation.
+Also in 1928, he played a character by the name of James Gordon in 1928's Three Week-Ends alongside Clara Bow.